alvinberthelot/workshop-functional-js/README.md

 1. The function `transformCheckpoint` in file **_src/program.js_** is so impure, please change it to become a pure function.

-2. Update test created in exercise 1.
+2. Update test created in exercise 1 if necessary.

 3. Write a test to be sure that output has a different reference than input.

+:point_right: [function `.cloneDeep`](https://lodash.com/docs/4.17.4#cloneDeep) from Lodash should help you.

 :point_right: [function `.equal`](http://chaijs.com/api/bdd/#method_equal) from Chai should help you.